Peanut Butter (1 Tablespoon) and Whole Wheat Bread (Commercial) (1 Slice)

 How to consume Peanut Butter, Whole Wheat Bread (Commercial) without glucose spikes

-Incorporate a source of lean protein, such as turkey slices or a hard-boiled egg, to your meal.
-Protein helps slow down the digestion and absorption of carbohydrates.
+Add a source of lean protein to your meal, such as grilled chicken or turkey slices, to help slow down the absorption of carbohydrates.

 Include Healthy Fats

-Add a small amount of healthy fats like avocado or a handful of nuts.
-These fats can help moderate blood sugar levels by slowing digestion.
+Incorporate healthy fats like avocado or a small handful of nuts, which can help stabilize blood sugar levels.

-Choose natural or homemade peanut butter without added sugars or hydrogenated oils, which can contribute to glucose spikes.
+Opt for a natural peanut butter that has no added sugars or hydrogenated oils, which can exacerbate blood sugar spikes.

 Eat Slowly